Richard C. Spain

 Ms. Varnet is an active volunteer in the National, State and local chapters of The Arc (formerly known as the Association for Retarded Citizens), Alliance for the Mentally Ill, and The Austism Society.
 She serves on the Board of Directors for Life Stream, Inc. in New Bedford, MA, and is a past member of the Developmental Disabilities Council in MA and KY and of the Governor’s Advisory Panel on Special Education in KY.
 She received her Masters degree in Social Work from the University of Connecticut.
 Her experience includes extensive work in the area of in-service training with families, special educators, social workers and other professionals.
 She is a frequent speaker for volunteer and professional groups and has presented nationally at the National Conferences of TASH, AAIDD, The Arc, NAELA and NADS, among others.
 She is also the co-author, with Richard Spain, of Home Control Through Estate and Financial Planning, funded by the Illinois and Missouri Planning Councils on Developmental Disabilities.
 Ms. Varnet has been quoted on numerous occasions in national journals and publications, including Newsweek, The Chicago Tribune, Kiplinger Retirement Report, The New York Times, and the AARP Bulletin and Exceptional Parent magazine.

 She is a member of the American Bar Association, the National Academy of Elder Law Attorneys (chairperson of Special Needs Law Section of NAELA) and the Academy of Special Needs Planners.
-Ms. Varnet is licensed in both Massachusettes and Illinois and divides her time between the Chicago law firm of Spain, Spain & Varnet P.C. and the Massachusetts office of Fletcher, Tilton & Whipple, P.C.
+Ms. Varnet is licensed in both Massachusetts and Illinois.

 Nancy M. Spain